rabbitmq/rabbitmq-clusterer/README.md

 ## Installation

-As with all other plugins, you must put the `.ez` in the right directory and enable it.
+As with all other plugins, you must put the plugin archive (`.ez`) in the right directory and enable the plugin with `rabbitmq-plugins`.

+### Building

+The Clusterer reuses parts of the RabbitMQ umbrella repository.
+Before building the plugin, make sure it is cloned as `rabbitmq-clusterer` under public umbrella.

+To build the plugin run `make`.

+### Linking in Development Environment

 If you're running a development environment and want to link through from the `rabbitmq-server/plugins` directory, link to `rabbitmq-clusterer/dist/rabbitmq_clusterer-0.0.0.ez`.
 Do not just link to the `rabbitmq-clusterer` directory.

+### rabbitmq-server Patch

 Because the Clusterer has to manage Rabbit itself, we have to make a change to the `rabbitmq-server/scripts/rabbitmq-server` script so that